Swordnut/standalone/README.md

 select your default crs for output
 Let it run and monitor the output message box.
 It should tell you where its looking and what its finding.

+## NGR_to_E_N

+Work in Progress

+Converts a column of NGR cordinates (british national grid coords formatted as a string e.g., TQ12341234) to integer eastings and northings (x/y coordsinates in British National Grid Projection)
+Im not sure how it would handle the grids at the extreme south-west

 ## scrape_files_in_folders_for_strings